Meal Service in Aged Care

 There’s a good chance residents will have feedback for the way meals are served and how mealtime is carried out.
-It’s important to take this onboard and make sure that this feedback is relayed to those in charge of meal planning and preparation.
+It’s important to take this on board and make sure that this feedback is relayed to any others who may be involved in meal planning and preparation.

 Take into consideration residents who may be reluctant to share their feedback openly and consider anonymous surveys or questionnaires (Cater Care 2018)

 Malnutrition is rife in Australian aged care facilities.
 Recent media reports have shone light on the poor state of food, leaving little doubt as to why residents might be reluctant to eat regular meals.